Business Analytics (M.S.)

 The Master of Science in Business Analytics (MSBA), offered by the Peter T. Paul College of Business and Economics, prepares students for careers related to data analytics and quantitative decision making in modern organizations.
 Graduates from the MSBA program will be armed with skills in data storing/pre-processing/visualization, in building prediction/forecasting models, and in formulating/solving optimal business decision problems when faced with limited resources.
 The MSBA program places heavy emphasis on building both the theoretical fundamentals and the practical applications of business analytics supported by relevant and modern programming skills.
 In addition, the MSBA curriculum is designed to foster teamwork and presentation skills that will help students to seamlessly transition into relevant corporate roles.

 The MSBA is a STEM-designated program and consists of required and elective coursework.
 Courses follow an 8-week-long term.
 The program can be completed in 9 months (taking three courses per term), or 12 months (taking two to three courses per term).
-The MSBA program requires that applicants possess an introductory level of exposure to Calculus and programming.
-General familiarity with basic concepts from Calculus I, Calculus II (e.g. functions, derivation, and integration), and Linear Algebra (basic matrix operations) as well as prior exposure to at least one programming language (C++, Python, R, Java, SQL, etc.) are highly desirable.
-Any students without Calculus, Linear Algebra, and programming fundamentals will have access to resources to acquire the relevant background prior to joining the program.
+Submitting a GMAT or GRE test score is optional for admission.
+College level math such as Finite Math and/or Calculus 1,2 are required.
+Applicants with more of the following courses/skills tend to be more competitive for admission to the program: Linear Algebra (basic matrix operations), familiarity with basic statistics (descriptive and inferential) and at least one programming language (e.g., C++, Python, R, Java, SQL).
+Students lacking these fundamentals will have access to resources to gain the necessary background before joining the program.
+International students are also required to submit a TOEFL score (waivers will be considered on a case-by-case basis).

 The field of Business Analytics has grown rapidly over the last few years due to technological advancements and the ease of access to data for decision making in organizations ranging from small to large.
 Every firm is interested in hiring and training individuals with analytical capabilities to sustain competitive advantage in the marketplace.
 A list of examples of careers in business analytics is as follows: